 National Plant Materials website

-In addition to plant releases, the Brooksville Plant Materials Center develops new applied technologies through on-the-ground demonstration plantings and partnerships with public and private land users and agencies.
+The Brooksville Plant Materials Center develops new applied technologies through on-the-ground demonstration plantings and partnerships with public and private land users and agencies.

 Coastal Area Improvements

-Henry Burkwhat, State Resource Conservationist, 352-338-9543
+Henry Burkwhat, state resource conservationist, 352-338-9543

-MJ Williams, Plant Materials Specialist, 352-338-9544
+MJ Williams, plant materials specialist, 352-338-9544